barryclark/jekyll-now/_cultures/2022-06-24-a-song-of-entropy-and-toil.md

 > The total entropy in an isolated system can never become smaller, i.e. it can only become larger or remain the same.
 A system can no longer change when the entropy has reached its maximum value, the system is then in equilibrium.

-Mathematically, this can be described as a rule of thumb by `S = Q/T` - where Q represents the amount of heat in a reversible process and T stands for the temperature.
-In concrete terms, the formula can therefore be translated as "entropy is the amount of heat that is released to the environment as temperature".
+Mathematically, this can be described as a rule of thumb by `∆S = Q/T` - where Q represents the amount of heat in a reversible process and T stands for the temperature.
+In concrete terms, the equation indicates that, if a certain number of joules of heat energy (Q) is transferred into or out of a system at constant temperature (i.e. the transfer does not result in a temperature change to the system), then all of the heat exchanged must have gone to change the entropy of the system (S).
+The rationale for this assertion s as follows:

+1. Temperature is a measure of the average thermal energy of the atoms and molecules in a system - that is, the energy stored as kinetic and potential energy in molecular translational, rotational and vibrational motions.
+2. If adding energy to a system by applying heat does not cause an increase in temperature, then this energy cannot have gone to increase the energy stored in these molecular motions.
+(Vice versa for the case where heat energy is removed.)
+3.
+So where did the added energy go, if not to increasing the dynamic motions of the atoms and molecules of the system?
+It has instead gone to increase the entropy of the system - that is, to increasing the number of configurational microstates occupied by the atoms of the system.

+A good example of this behavior is provided by a phase transition, such as the melting of ice.
+If a glass of ice-water is left in a warm room, it will gradually absorb heat from the room leading the ice to slowly melt.
+A thermometer measuring the temperature of the ice-water will not record an increase in temperature during this process; under standard conditions, the temperature will remain at 0 °C as long as there is at least some ice left.
+The heat that is absorbed from the room goes to achieve the release of water molecules from the ice crystal, allowing them to move more freely as liquid water.
+The average thermal energy of the water molecules in ice at 0 °C or in water at 0 °C is identical, but in the solid state this energy is manifested as vibrational motions of atoms, whereas in liquid water the energy is stored in a combination of bond vibrations and molecular translations, rotations and librations.
+The liquid water has much more entropy, however, and thus represents a higher energy state of the system.
+The process of melting has thus involved a transfer of heat from the surroundings (the room) to the system (the ice water) without changing the temperature of the system.
+All of the energy transferred to the system as heat has gone directly to increase the entropy of the system.

 <br><br>
 <p align="centre">